MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### Vespucci is getting slower and slower

 Adding more data via the auto-download facility and/or the menu item "Add current view to download" increases the amount of the data retained in memory.
 Due to the way Android works this has to be saved and re-loaded in a number of situations, including, naturally, on restart of the app.
-Further certain operations that need to select a subset of the data in memory can be impacted by this slowdown too.
+Further certain operations that need to select a subset of the data in memory can be impacted by this slow down too.

 Recommended practice, if you no longer need the previously loaded data and have uploaded all edits, is to reset the data in memory by using the "Download current view" action.

+#### Why can't you provide technical support on the google play store review section

+The google play store allows just one reply to a review with a maximum length of just 350 characters.
+If you believe that what you are experiencing is a clear malfunction please open a new issue on [github](https://github.com/MarcusWolschon/osmeditor4android/issues), if you have questions or can't find how do a specific operation you can ask on the [OpenStreetMap help site](http://help.openstreetmap.org) or one of the other communication channels.

+350 characters is 100 characters less than the text above.